Thiourea: Production

-The global annual production of thiourea is around 10,000 tonnes.
-About 40% is produced in Germany, another 40% in China, and 20% in Japan.
-Thiourea can be produced from ammonium thiocyanate, but more commonly it is produced by the reaction of hydrogen sulfide with calcium cyanamide in the presence of carbon dioxide.
+The global annual production of thiourea is around 8,000 tonnes, mostly in China.
+Thiourea is manufactured by the reaction of hydrogen sulfide with calcium cyanamide in the presence of carbon dioxide.

 Applications

 Thiox precursor

-Thiourea per se has few applications.
-It is mainly consumed as a precursor to thiourea dioxide, which is a common reducing agent in textile processing.
+Thiourea is a precursor to thiourea dioxide, which is achieved using hydrogen peroxide:

+Thiourea dioxide is a common reducing agent in textile processing.
-Fertilizers

-Recently thiourea has been investigated for its multiple desirable properties as a fertilizer especially under conditions of environmental stress.
-It may be applied in various capacities, such as a seed pretreatment (for priming), foliar spray or medium supplementation.
+Pharmaceuticals

+Thiourea has utility in practical heterocyclic chemistry.
+It is a precursor to sulfathiazoles, tetramisole, and cephalosporins.

 Other uses

 Other industrial uses of thiourea include production of flame retardant resins, and vulcanization accelerators.

+Thiourea is building blocks to pyrimidine derivatives.
+Thus, thioureas condense with β-dicarbonyl compounds.
+The amino group on the thiourea initially condenses with a carbonyl, followed by cyclization and tautomerization.
+Desulfurization delivers the pyrimidine.
+The pharmaceuticals thiobarbituric acid and sulfathiazole are prepared using thiourea.
+4-Amino-3-hydrazino-5-mercapto-1,2,4-triazole is prepared by the reaction of thiourea and hydrazine.

 Thiourea is used as an auxiliary agent in diazo paper, light-sensitive photocopy paper and almost all other types of copy paper.

 It is also used to tone silver-gelatin photographic prints (see Sepia Toning).

 Thiourea is used in the Clifton-Phillips and Beaver bright and semi-bright electroplating processes.
 It is also used in a solution with tin(II) chloride as an electroless tin plating solution for copper printed circuit boards.

+Thiourea has been proposed as a fertilizer especially under conditions of environmental stress.